aws-amplify/amplify-ci-support/src/integ_test_resources/android/amplify/integration/cdk/README.md

 The CDK app, once deployed, creates a CodeBuild project (and associated supporting resources such as roles, policies, etc.) that uses the Amplify CLI to provision backend resources for the integration tests.

 ## Folder and file structure
-When referring to root folder in this document, we're referring to the folder where this `README.md` is located (`<amplify-ci-support root>/src/integ_test_resources/android/amplify/integration/cdk`)
+When referring to "root" folder in this document, we're referring to the folder where this `README.md` is located (`<amplify-ci-support root>/src/integ_test_resources/android/amplify/integration/cdk`)

 ```bash
 |